shhyou/cfalet/proposal/slide-suhorng.md

 This project is an attempt to bring the two together so that some safe but non-provable programs shall be allowed without much modification to the original type system.

 # Evaluation
-We can evaluate our system if it types some orignally untypable terms in practice.
-The impact on compilation time is also one of our concern.
+Our concerns include

+- Accepting more terms in practice, i.e. improve expressiveness

+- Impact on compilation time